Dean Corll: Henley

 Elmer Wayne Henley and David Owen Brooks were tried separately for their roles in the murders.
-Henley was brought to trial in San Antonio on July 1, 1974, charged with six murders committed between March 1972 and July 1973.
-The prosecution called dozens of witnesses, including Kerley and Ridinger.
-Ridinger testified that at Corll's home he was tied to the torture board and assaulted repeatedly by Corll before he was released.
+Henley was brought to trial before Judge Preston Dial in San Antonio on July 1, 1974, charged with six murders committed between March 1972 and July 1973.
+Upon advice from his defense counsel, Henley did not take the stand to testify.
+His attorney, William Gray, did cross-examine several witnesses, but did not call any witnesses or experts for the defense.

-Other incriminating testimony came from police officers who read from Henley's written statements.
+The prosecution called twenty-four witnesses, including Kerley and Ridinger, and introduced eighty-two pieces of evidence, including Corll's torture board and one of the boxes used to transport the victims.
+Inside the box, police had found hair which examiners testified came from both Cobble and Henley.
+The defense called no witnesses to testify on Henley's behalf.

+One of the witnesses to testify as to Henley's involvement in the abductions and murders on behalf of the prosecution was Detective David Mack Mullican, who read from Henley's written statements.
 In one part of his confession, Henley had described luring two of the victims for whose murder he had been brought to trial, Cobble and Jones, to Corll's Pasadena residence.
 Henley had confessed that after their initial abuse and torture at Corll's home, Cobble and Jones each had one wrist and ankle bound to the same side of Corll's torture board.
 The youths were then forced by Corll to fight each other with the promise that the one who beat the other to death would be allowed to live.
 After they had spent several hours beating each other, Jones was tied to a board and forced to watch Cobble again be assaulted, tortured, and shot to death before he himself was again raped, tortured, and strangled with a Venetian blind cord.
 Cobble and Jones were killed on July 27, 1973, two days after they had been reported missing.
 Several victims' parents had to leave the courtroom to regain their composure as police and medical examiners described how their relatives were tortured and murdered.